-This year's careers event will take place in the Sports Hall on Friday 16th February.
-Local colleges, apprenticeship providers and a range of regional and national organisations will be joining us on the day to inspire pupils about potential career paths.
+This year's careers event will take place in the Sports Hall on Friday 14th February.
+Local colleges, apprenticeship of regional and national organisations will be joining us on the day to inspire pupils about potential career paths.
 Pupils will have an hour to explore the various stalls.
 Representatives from all the organisations will be on hand to answer any questions pupils may have and provide current labour market Information.